leenasohail/PhysiGym/man/physicell_install_windows.md

 ### &#x2728; Get the Windows PowerShell ready:

-Open a PowerShell (v7.x) or WindowsPowerShell ~ the regular one, not the ISE and not the x86 one (v5.1)!
+Open a PowerShell (v7.x) or WindowsPowerShell (v5.1) ~ the regular one, not the ISE and not the x86 one!

 If you wonder, why there is more than one PowerShell flavor, read this article.
 Our script will run on both flavors.
 + https://learn.microsoft.com/en-us/powershell/scripting/whats-new/differences-from-windows-powershell

 To activate python environments, we have to be able to run PowerShell scripts.
 This is why we have to change the execution policy.